Century, Florida

 Century is a town in Escambia County, Florida, United States.
-Per the 2020 census, the population was 1,713.
-It is part of the Pensacola–Ferry Pass–Brent Metropolitan Statistical Area.
+Per the 2020 census, the population was 1,713, up from 1,698 at the 2010 census.
+It is part of the Pensacola–Ferry Pass–Brent, Florida Metropolitan Statistical Area.

 History

 Century was founded in 1901 as a sawmill company town, and named because 1901 was the first year of the 20th century.
 A post office has been in operation at Century since 1901.
-On February 15, 2016, the town was hit by an EF3 tornado, heavily damaging and destroying homes, and injuring three people.
+It was officially incorporated as the Town of Century in 1945.